torch-ray/torch-ray/README.md

 Hello, I'm Woo Seok.
 It's good to see you.
-If you're not good at Korean, you can call me just Ray.
+You can call me just Ray, if you want.
-Technically, Raymond:)
+Technically, it's Raymond:)

 I'm very interested in **ProblemSovling** and **Algorithm**.
-Wanna get code jam T-shirt desperately!!!
+Wanna get code jam T-shirt!!

 ### 🧑‍💻 self.language